-5.1 FLOOR EXERCISE SPECIAL REQUIREMENTS (.20 each taken off Start Value).
+5.2 FLOOR EXERCISE SPECIAL REQUIREMENTS (.20 each taken off Start Value).

 - a.
-One acrobatic series with two (2) saltos (same or different), OR two (2) directly connected saltos.
-(If the two (2) saltos are not directly connected, they must be included in an acrobatic series, which is defined as a minimum of three acrobatic flight elements, with or without hand support.
+One acrobatic pass with two (2) saltos (same or different), OR two (2) directly connected saltos.
+(If the two (2) saltos are not directly connected, they must be included in an acrobatic pass, which is defined as above in 5.1.
 Aerials are NOT considered saltos). - b.
 Three (3) different saltos within the exercise. - c.
-The salto performed as the last isolated salto or within the last salto connection must be minimum - d.
+The salto performed as the last isolated salto or within the last salto connection must be minimum "C" and must be an acro pass. - d.
 Dance passage with a minimum of two (2) different Group 1 elements, directly or indirectly connected, one of which is a leap (one-foot take-off) requiring a 180° cross or side split position.
 An indirect connection would allow for running steps, small leaps, hops, chassés, assemblés, or any kind of turn on 1 or 2 feet between the two dance Value Part elements.

-5.2 FLOOR SPECIFIC COMPOSITIONAL DEDUCTIONS.
+5.3 FLOOR SPECIFIC COMPOSITIONAL DEDUCTIONS.

 - a.
-Lack of variety in choice of elements:

-- 1. Lack of variety in dance elements:
+Lack of variety in choice of elements: - 1.
+Lack of variety in dance elements:

-- Lack of Dance Bonus from Groups 1 or 2 (minimum of +0.1 Connection Value or + 0.1 D/E Bonus is required).

-- flat .10
+. .
+Each of variety in dance elements. - Lack of Dance Bonus from Groups 1 or 2 (minimum of +0.1 Connection Value or $+ 0.1$ D/E Bonus is required). flat .10 2.
+Lack of variety in choice of Acro elements. - Missing backward salto with a minimum of A value. flat .10

-- 2. Lack of variety in choice of Acro elements. - Missing backward salto with a minimum of A value. - flat .10 Missing forward/sideward salto with a minimum of A value. flat .10 - b.
-Insufficient distribution of elements flat .05 flat .10
+- Missing forward/sideward salto with a minimum of A value. flat .10 - b.
+Insufficient distribution of elements